5 Best Dogs For Deer Tracking

 What We Like:

-• Realistic scent profile
+• Realistic scent profile for effective training

-• Portable and easy to store
+• Portable and easy to carry

 What Could Be Improved:

-• Scent may fade in wet weather
+• Scent may diminish in wet weather

-• Bottle size is small for frequent training
+• Small bottle size for frequent use

 3. Dog Bone Game Recovery RealHide Deer Hide Drag